chromium/crashpad/handler/crashpad_handler.md

    become a client of the second one.
 The second instance will be started with the same **--annotation**, **--database**, **--monitor-self-annotation**, **--no-rate-limit**, **--no-upload-gzip**, and **--url** arguments as the original one.
-The second instance will not be started with a **--metrics-dir** argument even if the original instance was.
+The second instance will always be started with a **--no-periodic-tasks** argument, and will not be started with a **--metrics-dir** argument even if the original instance was.

    Where supported by the underlying operating system, the second instance will